Py4EconWeek-LSE/Course-material/README.md

 # Course-material
 Material for the weekend python teaching course

 In each folder you can find the project brief and relevant datasets you might need.
-The projects are designed for students to explore the economics themes and improve their Python techniques together.
+The projects are designed for students to be able to explore the economics subject while also improving their Python knowledge and techniques.
 There are 6 different economic research themes:

 1. Happiness and GDP
 2. Schelling’s segregation model (simulation)